Photo by Montana Pritchard

 “All summer,” Harrison says, “we topdress biweekly with hand-rotary spreaders.
 Even if it’s 90 degrees, we don’t back off.
 It keeps the greens firm and protects the (plants’) crowns.”

-Determining his applications by sight, he says he normally foliar sprays every two weeks.
+Determining his applications by sight, Harrison says he normally foliar-sprays every two weeks.

 Keeping in mind that oxygen is a crucial element to plant health, venting is universally recommended, but with different types in dissimilar situations.

 At Weitz’s high-end Texas track, his choice is 4-inch, 9-millimeter needle tines once or twice a month “to open up the soil a bit, get air into the root system and release some of the gases.”

 At Harrison’s Poa annua/bent high-end club in Massachusetts, his choice is solid deep-tine aerification, going 8 to 10 inches deep without pulling plugs, once in July and again in August.

 Even with all of these tools, when all is said and done, a superintendent can’t prevent — but can only deal with — turfgrass’s worst attack: a thunderstorm followed by sun and 95 degrees.

 “You get half an inch of rain and it’s humid and you cook your roots and then you’re done, left managing a compromised root system,” Latshaw says.